Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ### Protocol Flow Overview:
 A quick overview of the protocol workflow.
-When two devices get connected via the physical connection, they first establish a connection and share some important configuration data like how many LEDs are connected to the slave device.
+When two devices get connected via the physical connection, they first establish a connection and share some important configuration data like how many LEDs are connected to the Receiver.

-If this happened successfully, the master device sends data frames for the LEDs until it disconnects, or the physical connection is interrupted.
+If this happened successfully, the Sender sends data frames for the LEDs until it disconnects, or the physical connection is interrupted.